dkrovi2/appliedstats/transformations.md

 \begin{center}\includegraphics{transformations_files/figure-latex/unnamed-chunk-52-1} \end{center}

 Again the sixth order term is significant with the other terms in the model and here we see less pattern in the residuals plot.
-Let's now test for which of the previous two models we prefer.
+Let's now test which of the previous two models we prefer.
 We will test

 \[
 H_0: \beta_5 = \beta_6 = 0.